dkwapisz/TheMadOtter/README.md

 - [Acknowledgments](#Acknowledgments)

 ## General
-"The Mad Otter" is a rougelike game based on "The Binding of Isaac" mechanics.
-As befits rougelike games, the game is very difficult.
+"The Mad Otter" is a roguelike game based on "The Binding of Isaac" mechanics.
+As befits roguelike games, the game is very difficult.
 The game was created to:
 - better understanding of the JavaFX library
 - get better acquainted with the idea of object-oriented programming (creating a simple game engine)
 - experiment with mechanics based on simple RNG